 BarbarossaA.pzbrf Operation Barbarossa, our invasion of the Soviet Union, has begun, Herr General!
 From the Baltic Sea to the Black Sea, our forces are on the march against the Bolshevik.
 High Command has taken extraordinary measures to ensure complete secrecy for our invasion, and intelligence seems to confirm that our surprise is complete.
 We should encounter little Soviet resistance on our initial drive eastward, but I am told to expect resistance to grow as we cover more ground.

-Our core forces have been designated Army Group Center, Herr General, and our ultimate objective for the first phase of the invasion is the city of Smolensk.
+Our forces have been designated Army Group Center, Herr General, and our ultimate objective for the first phase of the invasion is the city of Smolensk.